rgrasell/pingryan/backend/README.md

 # Overview
-The backend lives on Heroku and controls the interface between Stripe, Twilio, and the client.
+The backend controls the interface between Stripe, Twilio, and the client.
+It lives on Heroku and automatically deploys on merges to master.